Southeast Asia

 IWMI plays a crucial role in addressing water-related challenges in Southeast Asia.
 With a focus on water, food, ecosystems, climate change, growth, and inclusion, IWMI recognizes the complex dynamics of water resources in the region.
 Despite abundant water resources, uneven distribution and diverse socioeconomic factors impact access to water and land.

 IWMI’s expertise lies in promoting effective irrigation management, facilitating community-based schemes, and enhancing agricultural resilience.
 Additionally, IWMI is actively involved in groundwater development, sustainable fisheries integration into irrigation systems, climate change adaptation, and optimizing hydropower benefits for water users.
-The institute’s research efforts contribute significantly to improving water and land resource management in Southeast Asia, fostering resilience, and supporting sustainable development initiatives.
+IWMI’s research efforts contribute significantly to improving water and land resource management in Southeast Asia, fostering resilience, and supporting sustainable development initiatives.

 Regional representative